 Just use the tags and segmentations like everybody else and watch out for the multiple opt-ins from the same contacts.

-Subscribers at ActiveCampaign can be segmented by using tags and custom fields, and those can be added in automation as well, in order to organize your subscribers on autopilot mode.
+Subscribers at ActiveCampaign can be segmented by using tags and custom fields, and those can be added in email automation as well, in order to organize your subscribers on autopilot mode.

-Nothing really different from other tools we've tested so far, some behave like Mailchimp, charging for duplicate contacts, and even unsubscribers at that month, others behave like SendX, letting you grow your contacts and organize them freely without them costing you extra.
+Nothing really different from other tools we've tested so far.
+Some behave like Mailchimp, charging for duplicate contacts, and even unsubscribers at that month, others behave like SendX, letting you grow your contacts and organize them freely without them costing you extra.